 The permissions for adding information from administrative records can be changed or withdrawn at any time, without giving us any reason.
 This can be done by writing to FREEPOST RTHR-TUGG-UTCR, Next Steps, UCL Institute of Education, 20 Bedford Way, London, WC1H 0AL, or by emailing the team at firstname.lastname@example.org.

 We also add information, which is not about you individually, but is about, for example, the school you went to or the area you live in.
-Any information like this, provided to researchers, is fully anonymised and cannot be used to identify who is in the study.
+Any information like this provided to researchers is de-identified and cannot be used to find out who is in the study.

 Watch our video to find out more about adding other information.